douglasteeple/RoboND-Perception-Project/README.md

 10. Rotate the robot to generate collision map of table sides.
 This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`.
 11. Rotate the robot back to its original state.
 12. Create a ROS Client for the “pick_place_routine” rosservice.
 In the required steps above, you already created the messages you need to use this service.
 Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.
-13. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
+13. I passed the messages to the `pick_place_routine` service, and the selected arm performed the pick and place operations and displayed the trajectory in the RViz window.
 14. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
 15. Looking for a bigger challenge?
 Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!